TexasInstruments/edgeai-studio-agent/README.md

 1. Download the evm agent repo tar file from gitlab into your pc from this link: (https://gitlab.ignitarium.in/ti-edgeai_studio/ti-edgeai-studio-evm-agent)

-(Note: If a clone of above repo can be done on target EVM this will be the recommended option since change we make can easily be updated.
-If cloning skip steps 2 and 3 , always clone repo into /opt/edge_ai_apps/apps_python/ on target)
+(Note: If a clone of above repo can be done on target EVM this will be the recommended option since change we make can  andeasily be updated.
+If cloning skip steps 2 and 3 , always clone repo into /opt/edge_ai_apps/apps_python/ on target and if cloning replace ti-edgeai-studio-evm-agent-main with ti-edgeai-studio-evm-agent in the upcoming commands )

 2. Transfer above .tar into target to this location  /opt/edge_ai_apps/apps_python/